MatthewHeun/RCLabels/cran-comments.md

 ## Context

-`RCLabels` v0.1.4 is a minor update that fixes one bug and incorporates some backend changes, including GitHub actions updated to latest version.
+`RCLabels` v0.1.7 is a minor update that updates the GitHub Actions for continuous integration testing and code coverage, updates the citation URL to point to Zenodo, and adds a code of conduct and contributing guidelines.
 See NEWS.md for details.

 ## Test environments (11 in total) and R CMD check results